 - Dental care: Unhealthy teeth and gums have a more significant impact on the body than just causing bad breath, pain, and infection.
 As the gums have a rich blood supply, bacteria are readily transported to other organs (such as the liver, kidneys etc.) in the body causing damage and even organ failure.

 - Genetic diversity: One UK paper found thatrandom bred cats had a longer lifespan than purebred cats, with an average lifespan of 14 years vs 12.5.

 Your cat may become less playful as he ages and spend more time sleeping.

-Arthritis is a common disease which can creep up on older cats which occurs when the joints degenerate.
+Arthritis is a common disease that can creep up on older cats and occurs when the joints degenerate.
 Symptoms include limping, reluctance to put weight on one leg, stiffness, particularly when waking and reluctance to jump.

 Oldest cat ever

 The Guinness World Records named Creme Puff of Austin Texas as the world’s oldest feline.
 Creme Puff was born on August 3rd, 1967 and passed away in August 2005, which made him 38 years old at his time of death.

 Also, deserving mention is Puss, who was born in 1903.
 Puss was owned by Mrs T. Holway of Devon.
 Puss passed away on 29th November 1939, one day after his 36th birthday.

 The second is Granpa who lived to the ripe old age of 34.
 Granpa Rexs Allen (Granpa for short) was a Sphynx adopted from the Humane Society in Texas.

 How old is my cat in human years?